Tileswar701/Webspace/Guide/Intitialize.md

 # Deploying server in local host
 - Steps :

-        -in terminal the following commend
+        -in terminal run the following commend

             npm run dev